Three Organizations Combine Efforts to Support Education

 This year, with the help of the Greater Poweshiek Community Foundation (GPCF), the groups decided to combine their efforts into one mailing, saving cost and expecting to gain greater donor base and focus on education support opportunities in the area.

 “Each of these organizations serves the school district, so alumni are the core donor base for each of these fund appeals,” said Nicole Brua-Behrens, program coordinator for GPCF.
-“Each organization did an annual mailing but often to the same people, so we wondered if we could pool efforts and access new donors for each organization.
+“Each organization did an annual mailing but often to the same people, so we wondered if we could pool efforts and access new donors like Steve Young’s foundation for children for each organization.

 “While there are no specific dollar goals for each organization’s fund drive, the focus is on impact and success.”